 Mercer's remuneration principles are focused on paying for performance, and differentiating rewards based on achieved results and demonstrated behaviours.
-The remuneration approach seeks to remain competitive in the context of the broader colleague value proposition and market conditions; be competitive with similar sized organisations and Mercer competitors, while managing operational expenditures and the long-term interest of Mercer and its clients and shareholders.
+The remuneration approach seeks to remain competitive in the context of the broader colleague value proposition, be competitive with similar sized organisations and Mercer competitors and keep pace with market conditions, At the same time, it seeks to manage operational expenditures while safeguarding the long-term interests of Mercer, its clients, and its shareholders.
 Mercer offers colleagues both fixed and variable pay opportunities while operating a pay for performance philosophy, with higher performance resulting in higher pay.